vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

             └── astro-content-collection-month-and-year-pages.md
 ```

-I really liked the new version, but I quickly noticed something wasn't quite right.
+I really liked the new version as it bring more structure, but I quickly noticed something wasn't quite right.

 ## The Problem

-When I navigated to https://words.byvernacchia.com/2023 or https://words.byvernacchia.com/2023/02 I would get a big ole
+When I navigated to https://words.byvernacchia.com/2023 or https://words.byvernacchia.com/2023/02, instead of seeing a
-"404 Not Found."
+page that has all the posts for the year, or for the month of the year, I got a big ole "404 Not Found."
 Lovely.

 I thought the "magic" of Astro would automatically create these pages for me.
 I was sorely mistaken 😔